-Doors Open Clarington is proud to feature sites in Newtonville and Port Granby, Ontario for 2018.
+Doors Open Clarington is proud to feature sites in Bowmanville, Ontario for 2019.
 Take a look at the latest sites to be part of this year’s event.
 Locations are open from 10AM-4PM unless otherwise noted.
 Check back before Doors Open day, as more sites may be added as they are confirmed.

 2019 Doors Open Clarington Brochure – COMING SOON

 Vintage 1950s British American service station; so recognizable by the B/A sign out front.
 This building replaced the earlier Burley (which was a well-known local bus company) garage from the early 1900’s.
 This property is one of the finest examples of the Art Deco styled B/A garage still in existence in Ontario.
 The Stapleton Auction Centre has occupied the property since 1980; it has also often used in movie shoots.

 The house was built in 1886.
 Take a look at some magazines that were published from the 1890’s to the 1920’s that were found in the attic.
 There is original wood trim finishes with faux mahogany, original grates, doors.
 The barn is post and beam with pole roof support.
 Come find out which doctor we found that owned this house.